 What is iron poisoning?

-Iron is a mineral your body needs, but too much can be harmful.
+Iron poisoning is taking so much iron that it is harmful.
 You get iron poisoning by taking too many pills that contain iron, such as multivitamins.
 Iron poisoning happens most often in young children.

 Iron poisoning is a leading cause of death by poisoning in children younger than 5